harmony-one/h/progress/rikako-hatoya.md

+2025-09-15 Mon: Look into flash strategy and metrics for measuring performance of wallets.
+Look into Aaron's data for unstaked and staked positions/wallets.

+---

 2025-09-14 Sun (2.5h): Looked into APR calculation problem.
 Looked through lp-data to check for inconsistencies.

 2025-09-13 Sat (1.5h): Looked into flash LPs.
 Looked into IRR.